nezahatkorkmaz/nezahatkorkmaz/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on projects in the fields of artificial intelligence, machine learning, and autonomous vehicles.
+- 🌱 I’m currently learning TensorFlow.
+- 👯 I’m looking to collaborate with diligent individuals who will help expand and improve my projects and repositories with open-source code.
+- 🤔 I’m looking for help with finding more resources to do further artificial intelligence applications.
+- 📫 How to reach me: Connect with me on [linkedn](https://www.linkedin.com/in/nezahat-korkmaz/)
+- 😄 Pronouns: she/her
+- ⚡Fact about me: Im an IEEE member 💙
 <!--
 **nezahatkorkmaz/nezahatkorkmaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.